Josef Newgarden goes back-to-back at Indy 500 with dramatic finish | TSN

 “It is hard to put it into words — we went back, we went forward, we went back, some people were driving like maniacs,” O'Ward said.
 “We had so many near-race enders.
 Just so close again. ...
 I put that car through things I never thought it was going to be able to do.
 It is always a heartbreak when you're so close, especially when it's not the first time and you don't know how many opportunities you have.”

 O'Ward has finished second to Newgarden in six different races and was still struggling with his emotions an hour after the race.
-He said after the race he battled the flu the last week and barely slept the last five days.
+He said he's battled the flu the last week and barely slept the last five days.

 “I'm fine.
 It's been a tough month, so much goes into this race,” O'Ward said.
 “I think I'm somebody who wears my heart on my sleeve.
 I don't really hide anything.
 And it's just, when you come so close, and it just doesn't seem to happen, it's just a lot of emotion.”